zak-blake/at2/README.md

 ## Later

 - Implement the contact artist buttons(mailer) - setup the mailer server settings once hosted
+- replace the reset my account line in devise form
 - paginate the messages
 - test account type things - reset password and so on.. (check formatting)